syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Selection.md

 The Drag selection allows to perform selection of the particular rows or cells by performing mouse dragging.
 To enable drag selection, set `allow-drag-selection` property of the `e-selection-settings` as `true`.
 Now you can select the cells or rows in the Grid by dragging the mouse.

-N> The `selection-type` property as should be set as `multiple`, to select multiple cells in Grid by mouse dragging.
+N> The `selection-type` property should be set as `multiple`, to select multiple cells in Grid by mouse dragging.

 The following code example describes the above behavior.